Health Informatics Admission Requirements

 Upon acceptance, students may apply to transfer up to three, 3-credit courses (maximum nine semester credits) into the M.S.
 Informatics program.

 In order to be considered for transfer into the M.S.
-Informatics, courses must:
+Health Informatics program, courses must:

 - Be classified as graduate level.